NabintouSFofana/NabintouSFofana/README.md

 Anthropic Claude API, and diagnostic tools.

-**Learning:** React, deeper backend work, and how to use AI tools in a way that makes me a better engineer — not a lazier one.
+**Learning:** React, deeper backend work, and how to use AI tools in a way that makes me a better engineer, not a lazier one.
 The line I hold: I should be able to defend every line of code I commit.

-**Open to:** Summer 2026 internships and part-time / remote roles.
-Based in Plano, TX · US citizen · open to remote, hybrid, or relocation.
+**Open to:** part-time / remote roles.
+Based in
+Plano, TX · US citizen · open to remote, hybrid, or relocation.

 ---